 It must begin when we started to put out bird feeders.
-I understand that bird seeds are temptation for squirrels, but they are ‘bird’ seeds, not ‘squirrel’ seeds, in theory, squirrels should stick with their own food, which is the nuts from pine cones.
-Chinese call squirrels 松鼠, that means ‘pine rats’, there is reason behind that.
+I understand that bird seeds are a temptation for squirrels, but they are ‘bird’ seeds, not ‘squirrel’ seeds, in theory, squirrels should stick with their own food, which is the nuts from pine cones.
+Chinese call squirrels 松鼠, which means ‘pine rats’, there is a reason behind that.

-We decided sometime that we should feed them.
-If they are fed, they won’t bother bird’s food.
+We decided some time that we should feed them.
+If they are fed, they won’t bother birds’ food.
 But they eat the corns we set up for them, and they come after bird’s seeds anyway.
 Taking a friend’s advice, I spiced the seeds with Cayenne pepper.
-They are not used to Si-Chien spicy flavor, so they quit coming to the feeder.
+They are not used to Si-Chien’s spicy flavor, so they quit coming to the feeder.
 But they did not just leave the birds alone, they pulled the feeder out of the tree limb and leaves the seeds all over the grass.
 If I cannot get it, you bet no chance either.

 Something has to be done, I raised the crisis to my husband.
 Steve loves to create small devices and he took a whole weekend to make a Squirrel Launcher.
 We want to scare squirrels but we don’t want to hurt them.
 We put bird seeds inside a deep planter which was tied to thick rubber bands, when squirrels come for the seeds, the weight will trigger the launcher and bounce squirrels to the tree limbs behind us, as simple as that.
 Squirrels would have a fun trampoline ride and we have fun watching the show.
 We even videoed the launch, but my husband deleted it accidentally

 when trying to trim the clips down.
 Squirrel Launcher gave squirrels free fun rides and they kept coming back!